Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

-\begin{proof} Assume by contradiction that $\qEnum{Q}{\Delta}\in\DelayClin$.
-This means that finding a first answer to $Q$, or deciding that there is none, can be done in linear time.
-This contradicts Theorem~\ref{thm:cyclicHardness}. \end{proof}

 Less restrictive than constant delay enumeration, the class $\DelayLin$ consists of enumeration problems that can be solved with a linear delay between solutions.
-A lower bound for this class can be achieved similarly to Corollary~\ref{cor:cyclicHardness}.
-Regarding tractability, as acyclic CQs are in $\DelayLin$~\cite{bdg:dichotomy}, we conclude from Corollary~\ref{cor:posExtension} that FD-acyclic CQs are in this class as well.
+Acyclic CQs are known to be in $\DelayLin$~\cite{bdg:dichotomy}, and Corollary~\ref{cor:posExtension} shows that FD-acyclic CQs are in this class as well.
+Theorem~\ref{thm:cyclicHardness} implies a lower bound for $\DelayLin$ as well.
 Thus, we obtain a dichotomy stating that CQs are in $\DelayLin$ iff they are FD-acyclic.